 We’ve discussed gleaning outside the home and gleaning inside.
-What I’d like to address now is Reverse Gleaning—known as de-junking.
-When my lovely neighbor Barbara Kowalski, a senior citizen and mother of five, read The Frugal Catholic gleaning articles, she stated, “I don’t want to glean anymore; I just want to reverse glean.”
+I want to address Reverse Gleaning, known as de-junking.
+When my lovely neighbor Barbara Kowalski, a senior citizen, and mother of five, read The Frugal Catholic gleaning articles, she stated, “I don’t want to glean anymore; I just want to reverse glean.”
 Easier said than done, for it requires getting rid of whatever we don’t need or use.
-And three very tough questions remain: 1.
+And three very tough questions remain 1.
 How’d we get so much stuff in the first place?
 2. How do we truly let it go?
 3. And how do we keep it from returning?

 My problem, of course, is self-restraint.
 Some have it: others lack it.
-If the price is right, I find it hard to say no. My sister and husband, on the other hand, have absolutely NO problem saying NO. I marvel at their ability!
-So how does one, who likes pretty things–used clothes, jewelry, shoes, household items (you get the picture)—conquer excess?
+If the price is right, I find it hard to say no. On the other hand, my sister and husband have absolutely NO problem saying NO. I marvel at their ability!
+How does one who likes pretty things–used clothes, jewelry, shoes, household items (you get the picture)—conquer excess?
 Sadly the best way is to STAY OUT OF STORES.
-That includes thrift stores, yard sales, catalogs and on-line shopping sales.
-You simply have to go cold turkey.
+That includes thrift stores, yard sales, catalogs, and online shopping sales.
+You have to go cold turkey.

-And for our final question: How to we keep that STUFF from returning?
-Well Saint Paul gives us our best advice in Philippians 4:11 (RSVCE) “11 Not that I complain of want; for I have learned, in whatever state I am, to be content.
-12 I know how to be abased, and I know how to abound; in any and all circumstances I have learned the secret of facing plenty and hunger, abundance and want.
+For our final question, how do we keep that STUFF from returning?
+Well, Saint Paul gives us our best advice in Philippians 4:11 (RSVCE) “11 Not that I complain of want; for I have learned, in whatever state I am, to be content.
+12 I know how to be abased, and I know how to abound; in any circumstances, I have learned the secret of facing plenty and hunger, abundance and want.
 13 I can do all things in him who strengthens me.”
-Obviously contentment only comes from looking to Him—Jesus–for our happiness; not to our heaps of stuff.
+Obviously, contentment only comes from looking to Him—Jesus–for our happiness, not to our heaps of stuff.
 Now that is an idea worth hoarding!